brunomnsilva/markdown-to-moodle-xml/readme.md

 * Any `$latex$` or `$$latex$$` will be converted into `\(\)`
 * Any inline code will be translated wrapped inside `<code>` tag

+### What does not work

+* You cannot use two different code blocks in a question's body.
+Well, you can, but the result is not what you expect.
+    * The considered code block will be inside of the outwards delimiters.

 ## Prerequisites

 * Python
 * `markdown` python package (`pip install markdown --user`)
+* `pygments` python package (`pip install pygments --user`)
 * Human, non-muggle

 ## Improvements / Fixes from this fork